menzzana/geipac/docs/index.rst

 =======

-:-n, --appnegative: Set this flag if negative APP values should be included in total permutation
+:-n, --appnegative: Set this flag if negative APP values should be included in permutation analysis
 :-a, --apcalculation <d/e/c>: Sets how the attributable proportion should be calculated.
   D calculates the proportion of the disease
   E calculates the proportion of the effect